Unified reconstruction of the Lyman-alpha power spectrum with Hamiltonian Monte Carlo: Abstract

 \section{Abstract}

 The complex geometry of the Ly$\alpha$ forest data has motivated the use of various two-point statistics as alternatives to the three-dimensional power spectrum ($P_{\mathrm{3D}}$), which carries cosmological information in Fourier space.
 On large scales, the three-dimensional correlation function ($\xi_\mathrm{3D}$) has provided robust measurements of the baryon acoustic oscillation (BAO) scale at 150~Mpc.
 On smaller scales, the one-dimensional power spectrum, $P_{\mathrm{1D}}(k_\|)$, has been the primary tool for extracting information.
 At the same time, the cross-spectrum, $P_\times(\theta, k_\|)$, has been introduced to incorporate angular information without the complications caused by survey window functions.
-We propose an analytical forward-modeling framework to reconstruct $P_{\mathrm{3D}}$ from all these observables in a nearly model-independent way.
-We demonstrate the performance of our method using a hypothetical mock data vector representative of future Dark Energy Spectroscopic Instrument (DESI) measurements and show that the monopole of $P_{\mathrm{3D}}$ can be reconstructed in 25 $k$ bins between $0.07~\mathrm{Mpc}^{-1}$ and $1.8~\mathrm{Mpc}^{-1}$, achieving a median precision of $8\%$ and a mean precision of $13\%$.
+We propose an analytical forward-modeling framework to reconstruct $P_{\mathrm{3D}}$ from all these observables, based on the mathematical relation between them and $P_{\mathrm{3D}}$.
+We demonstrate the performance of our method using a hypothetical mock data vector representative of future Dark Energy Spectroscopic Instrument (DESI) measurements.
+We show that the monopole of $P_{\mathrm{3D}}$ can be reconstructed in 25 $k$ bins between $0.07~\mathrm{Mpc}^{-1}$ and $1.8~\mathrm{Mpc}^{-1}$, achieving an average precision of $\sigma_P/P=13\%$ across the bins.
 Our method can serve as an intermediary for consistency checks, though it is not intended to replace direct $P_{\mathrm{3D}}$ estimation.